synsense/sinabs/docs/speck/faqs/available_network_arch.md

  D --> H;
 ```

-A network with a merge and a split
+A network with a merge and a split:

 ```mermaid
 graph TD;